Hezkore/vscode-blitzmax-support/readme.md

 ### ***Note about using the Language Server Protocol***
 ---
-A "LSP" server is an external application that reads your project and source code.\
+A language server is a separate program that reads your project and your code, and tells the editor what it found.\
-It can provide linting and very accurate auto-complete suggestions, among many other things.

-[**BlitzMax Language Server**](https://github.com/Hezkore/blitzmax-language-server) is the one to use.\
+Error checking, auto-complete, the outline, go to definition, rename and hover documentation all come from it.

+**BlitzMax NG 1.00 and newer ships with one, so a recent release is all you need.**

+It is called `bls` and it sits in the `bin` folder of your BlitzMax NG install, next to `bcc` and `bmk`, which is exactly where the extension looks.\
+If you moved it somewhere else, point `blitzmax.lsp.path` at it.

-It is written in BlitzMax NG and uses the real `bcc` compiler front end, so what it tells you is what a build would tell you.\
+`bls` shares its parser and its model of the language with the compiler, so what it tells you is what a build would tell you.\
 It also works on a project that has never been built, and on edits you have not saved yet.

-Put the `bls` binary in the `bin` folder of your BlitzMax NG install, next to `bmk` and `bcc`.\
-The extension looks there on its own, so nothing needs configuring.\
-If you keep it somewhere else, point `blitzmax.lsp.path` at it.

-With it installed you get:
+You get:

 * Errors and warnings straight from the compiler, shown as you work
-* Outline, breadcrumbs and Go to Symbol in Workspace
+* Outline, breadcrumbs, folding and Go to Symbol in Workspace
 * Auto-complete offering only what your program can actually reach
-* Go to definition, find all references, and rename across the whole project
+* Go to definition, go to type, find all references, and rename across the whole project
+* Type hierarchy, so you can walk up and down from any type
 * Hover documentation, signature help and inline hints
-* Formatting, so you no longer need a separate formatter
-* Advice on syntax that compiles cleanly but does not do what it looks like
+* Colouring by what a name really is, so a type and a local no longer look alike
+* Quick fixes on the problems it reports

 Any other server will work too, as long as it speaks LSP.\
-An older work in progress server can be found [here](https://github.com/GWRon/bmxng-languageserver).
+Point `blitzmax.lsp.path` at it and put anything it needs on the command line in `blitzmax.lsp.args`.

+The server reads your project the way a build would, so it needs to know which build you mean.\
+`blitzmax.lsp.buildMode` picks debug or release, `blitzmax.lsp.targetPlatform` and `blitzmax.lsp.targetArchitecture` pick the target, and leaving those two empty means the machine you are sitting at.\
+The rest of the `blitzmax.lsp` settings are described in the settings editor.

 If different workspace folders use different BlitzMax SDKs, enable `blitzmax.lsp.multi`.
 Each folder can then override `blitzmax.base.path` and `blitzmax.lsp.path` in its own `.vscode/settings.json`; folders without overrides continue to use your user-level defaults.